Toranks/Non_Fatal_Wounds-Extended/README.md

 * Fear of terrain: 10% chance of recovery when defeating an opponent while standing on the terrain unit is scared of.
 * Fear of weapon: 20% chance of recovery when defeating an opponent wielding the weapon the unit is scared of.
 * Fear of light/dark: 5% chance of recovery when defeating an opponent during the day/night.
+* Fear of fog: 5% chance of recovery when defeating an opponent when fog is active.
 * Coward: 20% chance of recovery when defeat an enemy 1 level higher or at his highest level.
 * Short-term memory loss: is an 1-use wound and is healed inmediately.
 * Captured: is an 1-use wound and is healed when the unit is recalled the first time.